Are you thinking of starting a small business at home?

 - Your advertising and marketing strategy

 The thinking and research you do while writing your business plan will help you further refine your idea and ensure that you have all the right tools and a robust program to launch your idea into the market successfully.

-6. Take The First Steps
+Step 8.
+Take The First Steps

 After all the analysis, research, and planning, it’s time to implement your plan.
 This may seem a tad overwhelming, which is why the best way to start your small business is by building your brand foundation.
 This involves:

 - Coming up with a great business name: If you already have a name in mind, great!
 Look for the domain name and get started.
 If not, you can try out various brand name generators to explore some name options.

 - Create your logo: A business is incomplete without a great logo.
 After all, your logo is your business’s visual identity.
 For someone who’s starting a small business at home, you can explore various top-of-the-line logo makers to come up with your business logo.

 - Build your website: There are various website builders out there, such as Wix, Squarespace, and WordPress, where you can set up a simple website and start with your business.

 67 Small Business Owners Share Their Secret On How To Start A Small Business

 Starting and building a business is no bed of roses.
 You start with a lot of enthusiasm and gusto only to realise that the journey is a lot more complicated and tough than you'd anticipated.
 In times of confusion and despair, one of the best ways forward is to listen to people who've been there, done that.